syrshax/TFG-HyperledgerFabric/README.md

-# ALPHA 0.1 trazability-hyperledger-fabric-network
+# TFG - Red de prueba Blockchain para trazabilidad basada en IoT

-### Test arquitecture for building a trazability network
+### Arquitecture for building a trazability network
 It consist in 2 orgs:

       OrdererOrg
       PeerOrg

-Each org joins the same channel, called "channel1"
+Each org joins the same channel, called "channel1".

-### Application and chaincode idea

-The chaincode will have basic functions:

-      InitLedger  ->    With the basic structure of the data
-      CreateAsset ->    When we deploy new items/lugagge identites into the ledger ReadAsset   ->    Reading the ID of the item/lugagge.
-Could read:

-                                                                  + Owner
-                                                                  + Destination
-                                                                  + Weight
-                                                                  + Time

-      SendAsset   ->    To transfer information between peer nodes

-The *App* will read from the ledger and write into the ledger with those functions.
-Remaining processing data or information, it be handled by the *App* himself, the server where will be hosted.

-Then we will have:
+The `OrdererOrg` consist in 1 orderer that mantains the flow of the blockchain.
+He is responsible for managing and ordering all blocks.

+The `PeerOrg` consists in 3 `peers`.
+Each one has a local db state and writes information into the blockchain.

+This is the arqutecture proposed

                   |-------------------------------------------------------------------------------|
                   |                   Ledger0   <-   Peer0   <- ESP32_0 **collecting world data** |